-The fifth community is Ukrainian and is well established in Italy besides the new arrivals due to the outbreak of war in February 2022.
-As of 1 January 2021, there were 236,000 Ukrainian residents, and according to data from the Ministry of the Interior, by June 11, 2022, 132,129 new arrivals of people fleeing the country were recorded - 69,493 women, 20,181 men, and 42,455 minors.
-Ukrainian immigration first emerged in a big way during the 2002 regularization exercise under the Bossi-Fini Law, when 107,000 Ukrainians, mostly women working as domestic help, applied for regularization.
-Today, women are still the majority, making up 77.6 percent of Ukrainian residents.
+The fifth community is Ukrainian and is well established in Italy beyond the new arrivals due to the outbreak of war last February.
+As of January 2021, there were 236,000 Ukrainian residents, and until June 11, 2022, there were 132,129 new arrivals of people fleeing the country, according to data from the Ministry of the Interior: 69,493 were women, 20,181 were men, and 42,455 were minors.
+Ukrainian immigration first emerged in a big way in 2002 with regularization under the Bossi-Fini decree when 107,000 Ukrainians, mostly women working as domestic helpers, applied for regularization.
+Today, within the community women are still the majority and make up about 77.6% of residents.